qcif/rb2-migrate/README.md

 The package type to be written to the destination server.

+### workflow

+A map between workflow stages in the source server and the destination server.

+### permissions

+(Note: the way permissions work is specific to migrating a 1.9 to a 2.0 server, and even more specifically about migrating UTS's 1.9 to 2.0.
+A more mature migration script will need to handle 2.x -> 2.y migrations.)

+Because of changes to the permissions system from 1.9 to 2.0, and because the 1.9 API doesn't expose all of its view permissions, they aren't crosswalked directly.
+Instead, the idea is to give a crosswalked record the same permissions it would have had, if it had been created in 2.0.

+The permissions config maps contributer fields in the destination record to an array of permissions - ie

+    "contributor_ci": [ "view", "edit" ]

+means that the FNCI will be granted view and edit permissions on the record.

+"\_owner\_" is a special key value which picks up the owner of a record in 1.9 and gives that user the specified permissions.

+If the owner is different from contributor_ci or contributor_data_manager, this will be highlighted in the output reports.

+### permissions_id

+Specifies which field from a Person record should be used as the id for setting permissions

 ### required

 A list of fields in the destination JSON which are mandatory.
 The script